 - public power, cogeneration and district heating plants;

 - commercial, institutional and residential combustion plants;

-- · industrial combustion;
+- industrial combustion;

-- · production processes;
+- production processes;

 - extraction and distribution of fossil fuels;

 - solvent use;

-- · road transport;
+- road transport;

 - other mobile sources and machinery;

 - waste treatment and disposal;

-- · agriculture;
+- agriculture;

 - nature.

-Data were provided on large point sources on an individual basis and on other, smaller or more diffuse sources, on an area basis (usually by administrative boundary at the county, department level (NUTS level 3)).
+Data were provided for large point sources on an individual basis and for other, smaller or more diffuse sources, on an area basis (usually by administrative boundary at the county or department level (NUTS level 3)).

 The sources provided as point sources were:

-- power plants with thermal input capacity ≥ 300 MW;
+- power plants with thermal input capacity \geq 300 MW;

-- · refineries;
+- refineries;

-- · sulphuric acid plants;
+- sulphuric acid plants;

-- · nitric acid plants;
+- nitric acid plants;

-- integrated iron/steel with production capacity

-3 Mt/yr;

-- paper pulp plants with production capacity

-100 kt/yr;

-- large vehicle paint plants with production capacity

-100 000 vehicles/yr;

-- airports with > 100 000 landing and take-off (LTO) cycles/yr;

-- other plants emitting $\ge 1\,000\,\text{t/yr}\,\text{SO}2$ , NOX or VOC or $\ge 300\,000\,\text{t/yr}\,\text{CO}2$ .
+- integrated iron/steel with production capacity 3 Mt/year; - paper pulp plants with production capacity 100 kt/year; - large vehicle paint plants with production capacity 100 000 vehicles/year; - airports with > 100 000 landing and take-off (LTO) cycles/year; - other plants emitting ≥ 1 000 t/year SO2, NO_x or VOC or ≥ 300 000 t/year CO2.

 The goal of CORINAIR90 was to provide a complete, consistent and transparent air pollutant emission inventory for Europe in 1990 within a reasonable timescale to enable widespread use of the inventory for policy, research and other purposes.
-Data from CORINAIR90 was finalised and published by the EEA (see under Section 1.5) in 1996 and 1997.
+Data from CORINAIR90 were finalised and published by the EEA (see under Section 5) in 1996 and 1997.

-CORINAIR90 was followed by CORINAIR94, an expanded European air emission inventory for 1994 prepared by the EEA and its then European Topic Centre on Air Emissions (ETC/AE).
-In 1995 the ETC/AE developed the CORINAIR94 methodology and software, which were made available to the 18 EEA member countries and other interested countries (e.g. Malta, Switzerland) in January 1996 and to 13 central and eastern European countries in June 1996.
+CORINAIR90 was followed by CORINAIR94, an expanded European air emission inventory for 1994 prepared by the EEA and its then ETC/AE.
+In 1995, the ETC/AE developed the CORINAIR94 methodology and software, which were made available to the 18 EEA member countries and other interested countries (e.g. Malta, Switzerland) in January 1996 and to 13 central and eastern European countries in June 1996.
 Based on the submitted emission estimates from the countries, a final report describing the assessment was published by EEA in 1997.

-The CORINAIR Technical Unit, followed by the European Topic Centre on Air Emissions (ETC/AE), worked closely with the IPCC, OECD and International Energy Agency (IEA) to ensure compatibility between the joint EMEP/CORINAIR Atmospheric Emission Inventory Guidebook and reporting formats and the IPCC Guidelines and reporting formats.
-This was achieved by means of the preparation by ETC/AE of the revised SNAP97, distributed in 1998 and fully in line with the 1996 revised IPCC Guidelines.
+The CORINAIR Technical Unit, followed by the ETC/AE, worked closely with the IPCC, the OECD and the International Energy Agency (IEA) to ensure compatibility between the joint EMEP/CORINAIR Atmospheric Emission Inventory Guidebook and reporting formats and the IPCC Guidelines and reporting formats.
+This was achieved by the ETC/AE preparing the revised SNAP97, distributed in 1998 and fully in line with the 1996 revised IPCC Guidelines.

-EMEP and the Task Force on Emission Inventories and Projections (TFEIP)
+1.7.3 EMEP and the Task Force on Emission Inventories and Projections

-The Cooperative programme for monitoring and evaluation of the long-range transmission of air pollutants in Europe (EMEP) (funded in part through the 1984 EMEP Protocol to the LRTAP Convention) arranged a series of workshops on emission inventory techniques to develop guidance for estimation and reporting of emission data for $SO_x$ , $NO_x$ , NMVOCs, $CH_4$ , $NH_3$ and CO under the Convention.
-The 1991 workshop recommended that:
+EMEP (funded in part through the 1984 EMEP Protocol to the LRTAP Convention) arranged a series of workshops on emission inventory techniques to develop guidance for estimation and reporting of emission data for SO_x, NO_x, NMVOCs, CH4, NH3 and CO under the Convention.
+The 1991 workshop recommended the following:

-- a task force on emission inventories should be established by the Executive Body of the Convention to review present emission inventories and reporting procedures for the purpose of further improvement and harmonisation, and - the EMEP Steering Body should approve the guidance proposed by the workshop for estimating and reporting to the Executive Body of the Convention.
-The guidance included a recommendation that emission data should be reported as totals and at least for the 11 major source categories agreed with the CORINAIR project and other experts for the CORINAIR 1990 inventory (see above).
+- A task force on emission inventories should be established by the Executive Body of the Convention to review present emission inventories and reporting procedures for the purpose of further improvement and harmonisation. - The EMEP Steering Body should approve the guidance proposed by the workshop for estimating and reporting to the Executive Body of the Convention.
+The guidance included a recommendation that emission data should be reported as totals and at least for the 11 major source categories agreed with the CORINAIR project and other experts for the CORINAIR 1990 inventory.

 The Task Force on Emission Inventories (TFEI) was established in December 1991 by agreement of the Executive Body to the LRTAP Convention.
 The task force reported to the EMEP Steering Body and was led by the United Kingdom with support from Germany and the then European Community (including the EEA).
-In 1995, the Executive Body agreed that TFEI should be merged with the Task Force on Emission Projections to form the Task Force on Emissions Inventories and Projections (TFEIP).
+In 1995, the Executive Body agreed that the TFEI should be merged with the Task Force on Emission Projections to form the TFEIP.